 Two sips later I had belched my way back to health

 Therefore my advice is to keep a tin of Coke in your medicine cabinet.
-You see, it is of some use after all!
-Anyway that crisis curtailed the planned wine-tasting.
+You see, it is of some use after all.
+Anyway, that curtailed the planned wine-tasting.

 A few days later we were back